digitalXlabs/iac-ssg-awscdk/README.md

-# Hugo Static Site Generator Deploy IaC using AWS CDK
+# SSG Static Site Generator Deploy IaC using AWS CDK

 Hello, and welcome.
 Thanks for dropping by.
-We built this project to demonstrate how you can automate building out the infrastructure required on AWS to serve a site built using the Hugo static site generator.
+We built this project to demonstrate how you can automate building out the infrastructure required on AWS to serve a site built using the SSG static site generator.

 As a consultancy, we often deploy sites that don't require complicated CMS's using a static site generator.
 There are many service operators such as forestry.io or Netlify, which you can use to deploy your sites and infrastructure.
 There are also applications available in the AWS marketplace that will deploy with the push of a button.
 However, as developers, we always need to understand the underlying code.
 We need to know what's going on.